Castle Grant: Modern history

 The castle was restored by Sir Robert Lorimer in 1912.

-It later became derelict, but was restored in the 1990s.
+After being requisitioned by the Army during the Second World War, the Castle was unoccupied for four decades.
+A fire in August 1982 caused further damage.
+Its sale to a development company the following year was somewhat of a surprise, with the Clan Grant Society having failed in a bid to buy it.
+It was derelict, with the costs of renovation being estimated at £400,000 by 1984.
+The developers ran out of money and it was abandoned again.

+Graham Keeler purchased the castle in 1994.
+Some restoration took place in the 1990s.
 The property was purchased for £720,000 by businessman Craig Whyte in 2006.
 Castle Grant was seized by the Bank of Scotland after Whyte, who had led Rangers F.C. into its administration and liquidation in 2012, refused to make mortgage payments.
 It was sold in September 2014 to ex-CEO of the Russian Author Society, Sergey Fedotov, who was later arrested for fraud.

-Ghost

-Castle Grant is allegedly haunted by the ghost of Lady Barbara Grant, daughter of a sixteenth century laird.
-However her small apparition is said to be sad rather than terrifying.
-She is said to have died of a broken heart after being imprisoned in a dark closet for falling in love with the wrong man.
+The current owners purchased the castle in 2022 and it is now being restored as their family home.